-Hunting Style - Stand: Hunting out of a Gorilla Silverback treestand or a ground blind requires a lot of patience.
+Stand hunting out of a ground blind requires a lot of patience.
 You must rely on the moose coming to you.
 Once you have located your stand in a prime spot for bow hunting moose; for instance a natural funnel or trail that moose use on a regular basis then you may get that opportunity.

 Watch a video of moose hunting from a stand, see a great example of how hunting from a stand and calling is a very effective way of bow hunting moose.

 Now that you have decided where and how you will bow hunt moose you need to equip yourself.

 The use of a Montana Moose Decoy can make or break the day when it comes to bow hunting moose.
 The importance of getting your targeted bull moose in close cannot be understated.
 How else can you get a bull in so close and be undetected unless you offer an enticing distraction... how about a sexy cow moose?
 Read our Montana Moose Decoy review.